 The dramatis personae of AsEverWas include many figures, both well known and little known, too numerous to name.
 But to pick a few at random from a cast of hundreds, look out for poet Allen Ginsberg, author William Burroughs, singers Nico and Carmen McRae, streetwise Hube ‘The Cube’ Leslie, musician Pete Townshend, Digger Emmett Grogan, and TV presenter Kenneth Allsop.
 Or the cameos of actor Del Close, an unreformed happenings artist (who later wrecked my own piano in a Notting Hill church hall, but that’s for another time).
 Then there are the funny episodes.
 I can’t even remember laughing so much as I did at the surreal absurdity and nail-biting suspense of Hammond’s Moroccan adventure.

 One other thing, this is a true story, all of it.
 And the fact that it stops at 1976 can mean only one thing: watch out for the sequel folks.
-Hammond has returned to his artistic root and he’s riding high.
+Hammond has returned to his artistic roots and he’s riding high.

 John ‘Hoppy’ Hopkins, London, 2002